santiago-rodrig/micro-reddit/README.md

 - First log in to the console by doing > rails c.

 - Using User model as an example, do > User.all to check if there's some data for the model.
-This shoul return an array of the model's intances.
+This should return an array of the model's intances.

 - To get the first association between users and comments, do > User.first.comments